A Terminal Lifestyle

 For example, I have moved my music and entertainment downloads to the terminal, along with my device VPN connections.
 I am exploring options for moving my RSS subscriptions to something like Newsboat, so that I can read my daily articles without all the fuss.

-Now that we have some of the examples out of the way, let's dive into the specifics.
+Now that we have some examples out of the way, let's dive into the specifics.

 Browsing the Web